 When your freedom or future is at stake, you need a reliable defense.
 At Jurney & De La Grana, P.A., we work with top experts, specialists, and investigators to build you the strongest case possible.

 Often, drug crimes are not what they appear to be at the time of an arrest.
 For example, you may have a prescription for medical marijuana or the controlled substance you have in your possession.
 You may even have a substance that looks like cocaine but is really something else.

 Other common defenses for drug crimes have to do with how officers behave at the time of your arrest.
 The Fourth Amendment of the U.S. Constitution, for instance, protects citizens from unlawful search and seizure, and law enforcement officials cannot entrap you – or encourage you to commit a crime you would not have committed otherwise.

 Additionally, drugs often get lost or confused after seizure and before they are admitted into evidence.
 If law enforcement officers do not do everything right (which they rarely do), you could have your charges reduced or even dropped.

-At Jurney & De La Grana, P.A., we investigate the circumstances of your arrest carefully and build a personalized defense that works for your unique case.
+At Jurney & De La Grana, P.A., our highly-qualified team investigates the circumstances of your arrest carefully and builds a personalized defense that works for your unique case.

-Every client matters to us, and we will bring compassion and experience to your case.
+Every client matters to us, and we will bring compassion, skill and experience when we advocate for you in your case.